 The distribution of renewable resources, capacity to invest and competition for the resources may limit the extent to which they can be deployed.
-For example, many renewable energy technologies are geographically constrained as they need to be located at the source of energy: wind farms need to be located in windy areas and geothermal plants Figure 7: Comparative life-cycle greenhouse gas emissions from electricity supplied by currently commercially available technologies (fossil fuels, renewable and nuclear power) and pre-commercial technologies (advanced fossil systems with carbon capture and storage, and ocean energy)158 in geothermally active areas.
+For example, many renewable energy technologies are geographically constrained as they need to be located at the source of energy: wind farms need to be located in windy areas and geothermal plants in geothermally active areas.
 Economic factors, public acceptance and the need for investment in infrastructure could also limit exploitation of the technical potential of renewable resources.
 Policies and publicly-sponsored research and development could play an important role in scaling-out renewable energy.